 Grand Central Market in downtown Los Angeles dates back to 1917 and has since stood the test of time as one of LA’s most well-known historic landmarks.

-Today guests can find the additions of trendy PB&J stall PBJ.LA, an outpost for the beloved LA-based brewery, Golden Road, and much more.
-There’s 30,000 square-feet of food stalls and retail space, and its interior and exterior sitting spaces provide a shared gathering place for meeting friends, bringing a date, and taking the kids for a trip to DTLA.
+Today, guests can even encounter the additions of a trendy PB&J shop, PBJ.LA, the beloved donut shop, The Donut Man, as well an outpost of LA-based brewery, Golden Road.
+This market encompasses 30,000 square-feet of food stalls and retail space.
+The interior and exterior sitting spaces provide a shared gathering place to meet friends, bring a date, or take the kids on a trip to DTLA.

 Must-stop food stalls include Olio Wood Fired Pizzeria, which creates authentic, wood-fired Neapolitan style pizzas, as well as Knead & Co. which is known for its mix of traditional, yet elevated Italian-American dishes and freshly made pastas.